We are recruiting for 2020-21

 - Our lead ITT school is a cross-phase special (SEND) school.
 In addition to learning alongside highly talented mainstream teachers, your training programme will have the opportunity to learn more about how to meet the needs of young people with barriers to learning.
 In this way you will be well prepared to teach in either a mainstream or specialist setting.

-- You will have a trained learning coach / teacher tutor who will guide some of your learning and provide support and continuity across placements
+- You will have a trained learning coach / teacher mentor who will guide some of your learning and provide support and continuity across placements

 - Our training and learning programmes are both practical and innovative.
 We will give you the tools to do the job, from learning how to manage behaviour, how to select the best teaching strategy and introduce you to some cutting edge ideas from current research.